fontra/fontra-blog/content/blog/linux-support/linux-support.md

 ### Response to fontrapak snap

-Since its release in April 2025, Fontra pak unofficial snap is showing good growth in its users across various countries even in non Ubuntu linux distributions.
+Since its release in April 2025, Fontra pak unofficial snap is showing good growth in its users across various countries even in non Ubuntu Linux distributions.

 ![Fontrapak snap use](./fontrapak-snap-user.png)